theSeanO/fantasy_football_chat_bot/README.md

 Emotes MUST be from the server-specific list.
 To get the ID, say '\\:[Emote shortcut]:' in any text channel and copy the text that appears.

 Both the Users and Emotes lists need to go in order that the teams joined your league.
 On your league page, go to League -> Members, which will give you a list of teams in this order.
 Additionally, each team has a team ID that reflects this order.
 You can visit each team page to make sure your order is correct.
 If you have deleted a team in the past, then that number does not get reused and you will need to leave their entry in the list blank, with nothing between the commas.
-For instance, if Team 2 was deleted your list would look like: "ID1,,ID3,..."
+For instance, if Team 2 was deleted your list would look like: "ID1 ,,ID3 ,..."

+Make sure to include a space before the comma before each user and emote ID, it's important for formatting messages.

 </details>